 - A lot of people who suffer from Anosmia (lack of sense of smell) tend to fall into deep depression because of it.

 - Although that's only for people who become anosmic later in life, and can happen to anyone who loses any sense (such as being blinded or deafened by an accident).
 Those who are born without it tend to not realize they're missing out on anything - or later realize they're missing out on the bad and the good, and not smelling the roadkill skunk is pretty awesome when the rest of the car is gagging.
 However, you have to remember that the majority of taste also comes from your sense of smell, so your ability to enjoy food and drink disappears as well.

 - That's not quite true.
 You lose the ability to differentiate flavors, so for example a strawberry and an orange would taste about the same. but you retain the actual sense of taste, so you can still detect sweet, sour, salty, savory, and bitter.
 Of course, when you get a sweet tooth, you'd probably skip the candy bar and just buy a bag of sugar, since they'd taste the same to you.

 - One of the more tragic cases of Anosmia is the late lead singer of INXS, Michael Hutchence.
 Following an accident, he lost most of his senses of taste and smell - which crushed him, since he was something of a hedonist.
 Ultimately, he killed himself, partially from the despair over the loss.

 - A strange but terrible inversion.
-After the procedure to restore eyesight was developed many people who had the operation took their own lives.
+Sense Loss Sadness is awful, so Sense Gain Awesomeness is the best thing ever, right?
+Not so fast; after the procedure to restore eyesight was developed many people who had the operation took their own lives.
 It is believed that they had subconsciously built the change up as a turning point for all of their problems and were crushed to realize that this was not so.